GeorgieChallis/GeorgieChallis/README.md

 ### Hi, I'm Georgie! 👋
-Electronic Engineer with a interest in building tools for creative applications.
+Electronic Engineer with interest in building tools for creative applications.

 🛠 Experience with Arduino, C++ and C# with Unity